Entropy production versus memory effects in two-level open quantum systems: Entropy production and memory effects

 In Fig.~\ref{fig:Pdiv_minEP}(a), for clarity, we focus on a shorter time interval and we plot only the entropy production $\sigma^{fp}$ (identical to $\sigma^{Es}$) for several initial states of $A$ (from pure states to maximally mixed states).
 One can see that the correspondence between P-divisibility is actually not exact and depends on the initial state.
 However, one can verify that whenever the dynamics is P-divisible, the entropy production for all plotted initial states is positive.
 This is actually a well-known consequence of the contractivity of the relative entropy under positive maps~\cite{Muller2017}: P-divisibility implies $\sigma^{fp} \geq0$ (see Appendix \ref{app:posep} for additional details).
 Still, the reverse is not true, as we can clearly see in Fig.~\ref{fig:Pdiv_minEP}(a).

 Nevertheless, it seems that whenever the dynamics is not P-divisible at time $t$, there exists at least one initial state such that the associated entropy production is indeed negative.
 This leads us to introduce the minimum of the entropy production over all initial states, \be \sigma_\text{min}^{fp}(t) := \min_{ \rho_A(0)} \sigma^{fp}(t). \ee One can indeed verify in Fig.~\ref{fig:Pdiv_minEP}(b) that there is a perfect correspondence between P-divisibility at time t and the positivity of the minimum of the entropy production $\sigma_\text{min}^{fp} $.
-Moreover, such correspondence holds for the minimum of all definitions of entropy production, which is expected because they are equivalent at weak coupling (see Fig.~\ref{fig:all_weak}).
+Moreover, it appears also in Fig.~\ref{fig:Pdiv_minEP}(b) that such a correspondence holds for the minimum of all definitions of entropy production, defined in a similar way as $\sigma_\text{min}^{fp}(t)$ in Eq.~\eqref{sigmamin}.
+This correspondence is expected because all entropy production definitions are equivalent at weak coupling (see Fig.~\ref{fig:all_weak}).
 Additionally, in Appendix~\ref{app:CPdivBLP}, we also provide the comparison with CP-divisibility and BLP criterion, revealing also a very close correspondence with the minimum of entropy production.
 This is because such criteria are almost equivalent in this case, as described also in~\cite{Theret2025}.